-Strategy Action Cost Local 4.
-Provision of low-level of cycle signals at traffic signals and at carriageway crossings where appropriate £250,000 Transport 5.
-Provision of Advanced Stop Lines with lead-in cycle lanes at signal controlled junctions where appropriate £30,000 Strategy 8.
+Strategy Action Local 4.
+Provision of low-level cycle signals at traffic signals and at carriageway crossings where appropriate Fransport 5.
+Provision of Advanced Stop Lines with lead-in cycle lanes at signal controlled junctions where appropriate Strategy 8.
 Continue to deliver bus stop and shelter improvements across East Dunbartonshire in partnership with SPT 9.
-Deployment of Real Ti me Passenger Information (RTPI) systems across East Dunbartonshire £100,000 24.
-Identify suitable locations and roll out Urban Traffic Control systems to improve traffic management 25.
-Implement appropriat e measures for reducing vehicle speeds to enhance the appeal of sustainable travel £1,000,000 These measures can incl Carriageway marl Localised road na atives to improve town centres e.g. public realm improvements 20 mph speed lim £1,000,000 27.
+Deployment of Real Time Passenger Information (RTPI) systems across East Dunbartonshire 24.
+Identify suitable locations and roll out Urban Traffic Control systems to improve traffic management e measures for reducing vehicle speeds to enhance the appeal of sustainable travel £1,000,000 These measures can incl ude: Carriageway mark Localised road narrowing Place-making initiatives to improve town centres e.g. public realm improvements 20 mph speed limits 27.
 Increase the availability of electric vehicle charging infrastructure 29.
 Bearsden Town Centre Strategy Action Improved signage and navigation aids to Bearsden train station £20,000 30.
 Milngavie Town Centre Strategy Actions Improved pedestrian access arrangements between the 'precinct' and the Town Hall £300,000 Upgrade existing access to Milngavie Enterprise Centre, current Library and Education Centre and neighbouring residential areas £100,000 Develop high quality shared use path connecting town centre with new Kilmardinny development site £500,000 31.
-Deliver an A81 Qualit y Bus Corridor.
-A Quality Bus Corridor on the A81 can include: £300,000 Provision of real time page.
-Improvements to bus st Bus detection at key po ints on the network
+Deliver an A81 Quality Bus Corridor.
+A Quality Bus Corridor on the A81 can include: Provision of real time passenger information Improvements to bus stops and shelters Bus detection at key points on the network

 Strategy Action Cost 32.
-Investigate the design and implementation requirements of parking options at rail stations on the A81 corridor £30,000 33.
-Undertake a study in line with Scottish Transport Appraisal Guidance on the A81 Corridor to assess options for enabling a shift £70,000 to sustainable transport, including options for improving performance of the Milngavie railway line 35.
+Investigate the design and implementation requirements of parking options at rail stations on the A81 corridor 33.
+Undertake a study in line with Scottish Transport Appraisal Guidance on the A81 Corridor to assess options for enabling a shift to sustainable transport, including options for improving performance of the Milngavie railway line 35.
 Deliver junction improvements on the A81.
 Improve the operation of the junctions at: £200,000 A81 Milngavie Road / B8049 Boclair Road / B8049 Roman Road ASDA Bearsden / A81 Milngavie Road / West Chapelton Avenue 36.
-Improve Canniesburn Toll for all road users £1,500,000 Active Travel 1.1 - Enhancement of path and cycle network - Bearsden £415,000 Strategy Investigate the feasibility of provision of new infrastructure or enhancement and its likely environmental implications.
+Improve Canniesburn Toll for all road users Active Travel 1.1 - Enhancement of path and cycle network - Bearsden £415,000 Strategy Investigate the feasibility of provision of new infrastructure or enhancement and its likely environmental implications.
 1.2 - Enhancement of path and cycle network - Milngavie £200,000 Investigate the feasibility of provision of new infrastructure or enhancement, and its likely environmental implications.
 1.11 - Milngavie Active Travel Town £17,000 1.12 - A807 Torrance to Milngavie/Bearsden £30,000 1.16 - Secure cycle storage at rail stations and town centres £2,000 2.1 - Ensure schools are able to invest in adequate secure and sheltered cycle parking £2,000 Total £6,260,000